RedHatInsights/edge-frontend/README.md

 [Frontend-components](https://github.com/RedHatInsights/frontend-components) is a monorepo of Red Hat Cloud services Components for applications in a React.js environment.
 This repo uses a lot of components imported from the frontend-components repo using module federation.

 ## Module Federation
 [Module Federation](https://webpack.js.org/concepts/module-federation/) is a feature in Webpack that allows for sharing components outside a repo.
-When importing a component with module federation, the component is bundled with it's dependances.
+When importing a component with module federation, the component is bundled with it's dependencies.

 ## Data Driven Forms
 [Data Driven Forms](https://data-driven-forms.org/) converts JSON form definitions (schemas) into fully functional React forms with the provided set of features.